jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>USB_setBusy(const int usbhandleid, const bool busy)</b></td></tr>
 <tr><td>
-Set or undets the device to busy state.
+Set or unset the device to busy state.
 If state is busy, no read or write will be performed until it is unset.
 Used for data contention.<br><br>
 <ul>
 <li>Parameter: <i><b>usbhandleid</b></i>: Integer - Handle id of the USB device obtained when it was opened</li>
 <li>Parameter: <i><b>busy</b></i>: Boolean - Specifies if the USB device must be set or unset to busy state.</li>